 A phased transition will take place for the facility and employees based out of the company’s Gurgaon plant over a period of time.
 However, the corporate office of the company continues to be in Gurgaon.
 We had the opportunity in the last week of July to visit the plant and to see for ourselves what the company intended when it said that it was building a highly automated label stock line.

-The state-of-the-art coating and lamination machine is fed by two industrial robots while a third robot removes the finished jumbo reel of pressure-sensitive label stock for evacuation to the high-speed slitters and sheeters in the finishing section of the enormous factory.
+The state-of-the-art coating and lamination machine is managed by sophisticated automation for producing the finished jumbo reel of pressure-sensitive label stock and for evacuation to the high-speed slitters and sheeters in the finishing section of the enormous factory.
 Spread over an area of 12 acres, the new state-of-the-art plant will produce technologically-advanced, pressure-sensitive materials for the labeling and packaging industry and would incorporate best practices available across Avery Dennison globally.

 In April, Saurabh Agarwal, senior director and general manager, Label and Packaging Materials, South Asia for Avery Dennison said, “This move is the culmination of the customer’s increased demand, as well as potential India, holds as a region.
 I’m extremely pleased that this achievement has taken place in the same year Avery Dennison is celebrating 25 years of doing business in India.”

 We took the opportunity for a brief conversation with Paramasivam K recently appointed as director of operations for the South Asia Region.
 A veteran of the global FMCG industry in the country, with an engineering and management background, Param as he is known, is expected to bring best-in-class reliability and good practices to the plant.
 He said, “We need to be responsive to our customers and the ultimate customers’ needs for reliable materials delivered well in time.”